peejay-solutions/ng-magic-test-bed/README.md

 - Less code

-- All local variables referencing mocks, helper-services, observers, objects, arrays, functions, maps and the testee itself can be defined as constants
+- All local variables referencing mocks, helper-services, observers, objects, arrays, maps and the testee itself can be defined as constants

 - Configuration of the test bed is done implicitly while assigning your local variables